 Delete Your Windows 10 Browser History in Internet Explorer

-That’s it.
-Good luck deleting your Windows 10 browser history.
-All told, things should go fairly easy as there’s only one way to delete history for each browser.
-Do note that Windows 10 syncs browser history across devices.
-Just because you delete your browser history here doesn’t necessarily mean that its gone from another device that you’ve signed into with your Microsoft Account.
+Note that Windows 10 syncs browser history across devices.
+Just because you delete your browser history here doesn’t necessarily mean that it’s gone from another device that you’ve signed into with your Microsoft Account.